 Too Much Chlorine in Your Hot Tub - How to Reduce Chlorine Levels in a Hot Tub

-Keeping your hot tub clean and hygienic with the recommended chlorine level might be challenging because you can mistakenly pour too much chlorine into your hot tub.
+Keeping your hot tub clean and hygienic with the recommended chlorine level might be challenging.
+What happens if you mistakenly pour too much chlorine into your hot tub?
 When sanitizing your hot tub, you can either use chlorine or bromine; after all, they are both sanitizers used to destroy bacteria and germs.

-While over-dozing your hot tub might not be a regular occurrence, it definitely happens.
-In case you're thinking of just letting the excess chlorine dissipate on its own, remember that too high chlorine or bromine levels might lead to the corrosion of your hot tub components, deteriorate your hot tub cover, and even cause health issues like skin irritation and itchy skin.
+While over-sanitizing a hot tub might not be a regular occurrence, it definitely happens.
+So can you just let the excess chlorine dissipate on its own?
+Yes, but remember that high chlorine or bromine levels might lead to the corrosion of your hot tub components.
+High concentration levels of these two chemicals can also deteriorate your hot tub cover and cause health issues like skin irritation and itchy skin.

 What Are The Recommended Chlorine Levels?

-When you notice a strong chemical smell from your hot tubs, it "could" be a sign of un-balanced chlorine levels, but not necessarily, as other water contaminants can cause such reactions too.
-The ideal concentration levels for chlorine is 1 to 3 ppm (parts per million), and in case you're using bromine for your hot tub, the recommended level is 3 to 5 parts per million.
+When you notice a strong chemical smell from your hot tub, it could be a sign of unbalanced chlorine levels, but not always.
+Other water contaminants can cause such reactions too.
+The ideal concentration level for chlorine is 1 to 3 ppm (parts per million).
+If using bromine for your hot tub, the recommended level is 3 to 5 parts per million.

 At What Point Are Chlorine Levels Considered Too High?

-Many hot tub owners swear that there's too much chlorine in their hot tub when they begin to experience itchy skin and irritated eyes; while their claims may be right, everyone is different.
+Many hot tub owners swear that there's too much chlorine in their hot tub when they begin experiencing itchy skin and irritated eyes.
+While their claims may be correct, everyone is different.
 Ideally, a chlorine level of 4 ppm is high, but some people might not be physically sensitive.
-However, if it goes above that, to, let's say, 10 ppm, it becomes overly sensitive and, in most situations, might lead to health complications.
+However, if it goes above that, to, let's say, 10 ppm, it can lead to health complications in many cases.

 What Causes High Chlorine Levels In A Hot Tub?

-High levels of chlorine can result from over- shocking or adding too much sanitizer during regular hot tub maintenance.
-The moment you add shock to a hot tub, you're introducing high doses of chlorine or bromine into the hot tub, and it'll remain that way for quite some time unless you act on it.
+High levels of chlorine can result from over shocking or adding too much sanitizer during regular hot tub maintenance.
+The moment you add shock to a hot tub, you're introducing high doses of chlorine or bromine into the hot tub, and it'll remain that way for quite some time unless you act.

 What Happens If You Go In A Hot Tub With Too Much Chlorine?

-If your hot tub's chlorine or bromine level is too high, then it's wrong and unsafe to go in.
-When you go into a hot tub of above 3 ppm, it's only normal for you to begin noticing symptoms like nausea, vomiting, itchy eyes, difficulty breathing, and it could lead to respiratory issues.
+If your hot tub's chlorine or bromine level is wrong (too high), it's unsafe to go in.
+When you go into a hot tub with chlorine or bromine levels above 3 ppm, it's normal for you to begin noticing symptoms like nausea, vomiting, itchy eyes, and difficulty breathing.

 How Do You Know If You Have Too Much Chlorine In Your Hot Tub?

-The truth is, most of the symptoms you'll experience like irritated skin, eye discomfort, brittle hair, and probably a change in hair color can all happen due to pH imbalance, excess copper or other contaminants in the water.
+Most symptoms people experience like irritated skin, eye discomfort, brittle hair, and change in hair colour can all happen due to pH imbalance, excess copper or other contaminants in the water.
 You cannot conclude that your hot tub has a high chlorine level without testing the water to confirm.
-As we mentioned earlier, the recommended chlorine level in a hot tub is 1 to 3 ppm, and any reading above that will harm you and damage your hot tub surface.
+As we mentioned earlier, the recommended chlorine level in a hot tub is 1 to 3 ppm.
+Any reading above that will harm you and damage the tub's surface.

 How to Reduce Chlorine Levels in your Hot Tub?

-There are different methods to reduce the high levels of chlorine in your hot tub, and your choice depends on the concentration of the sanitizer levels.
-If you notice a high level of chlorine or bromine in your hot tub water as a result of too much sanitizer, then you need to act fast.
-You should stop adding chlorine first, before you try to balance it out.
+There are different methods to reduce the high levels of chlorine in your hot tub.
+The best choice depends on the concentration of the sanitizer levels.
+If you notice a high level of chlorine or bromine in your hot tub water resulting from too much sanitizer, you need to act fast.
+You should stop adding chlorine before you try to balance it out.

 Wait for the Hot Tub to Lower Chlorine Levels on its Own